-The decision to trade in your car or fix it up will be determined by several factors.
+The decision to trade or repair your car is determined by several factors.

 It would be nice to get a new set of wheels, but can you afford it?
-If your car has done several miles then you find yourself in need of car repairs almost every month.
-Cars have a lifespan and after wear, some of the vital parts start malfunctioning.
+If your car has covered several miles, you may need a car repair almost every month.
+Cars have a long life span, but after wear and tear some important parts start to fail.

-Constant trips to the mechanic are not only time consuming but also expensive.
-In this article, we tell you when is the right time to trade in your old car.
+Constant trips to the mechanic are not only time-consuming but also expensive.
+In this article, we will tell you when is the right time to get rid of your old car.

 Wear and tear costs

-This is the key determining factor whether to trade in your car.
-It is unavoidable to replace some car parts like the fuel pump or oil filters but when a car starts to where you will find replacing more expensive components like the transmission.
-When your monthly repair costs outweigh monthly loan repayments for a new car then it is time to replace your old car.
+This is the decisive factor that determines whether you should trade-in your car.
+It is necessary to replace some car parts such as the fuel pump or oil filter, but when a car starts requiring the replacement of more expensive components such as the transmission, it might be time to trade it in.
+If your monthly repair costs outweigh the monthly loan repayments for a new car, then it is time to replace your old car.

-An old car has the added disadvantage of being fuel inefficient which leads to an increase in carbon emissions.
-Fixing your car is cheaper than buying a new car.
-However, the costs of a new engine or transmission is usually over $1,000 and this will make for a nice down payment for a new car.
+An old car has the added disadvantage of being fuel-inefficient, which leads to an increase in carbon emissions.
+It is cheaper to repair your car than to buy a new one.
+However, the cost of a new engine or transmission is usually over $1,000, and that might be a nice down payment for a new car.

 Pros for fixing your car

 Sentimental value: Cars mean a lot to many people.
-It could be that your car was a passed down model from one generation to another.
-This means it holds a special place in your life.
-Fixing the car will make a whole lot of sense.
+It could be that your car was a model passed on from generation to generation.
+This means that it occupies a special place in your life.
+Repairing the car will thus make a lot of sense.

-Fixing the car is less expensive: buying a new car can dent your household income.
-You have to make monthly repayments or initial down payment.
-The option of fixing your old car is less expensive than purchasing a new one.
+It is cheaper to repair the car: buying a new car can dent your household income.
+You will have to make monthly repayments or an initial deposit.
+The option of repairing your old car may be cheaper than buying a new one.

-New cars lose value: if you closely examine the lease payments you will notice that a car depreciates a lot during the first years.
-You can purchase a new car only to realize that its residual value has decreased.
-This means you will get less value when selling the car at end of the lease term.
-If you do not want to spend that much on something that decreases in value then the best option is to repair your old car.
+New cars lose value: If you check the leasing rates carefully, you will find that a car loses a lot of value in the first few years.
+You might buy a new car only to find that its residual value decreases quickly.
+This means that you will receive less value if you sell the car at the end of the leasing period.
+If you don’t want to spend so much on something that loses value, the best option is to repair your old car.

-Lack of finances for a new car: if you are going through a tough time like a lost job it would not make sense to purchase a new car at that particular time.
-Your car is a luxury and you can do with an old one until your finances improve.
+Lack of finances for a new car: If you are going through a difficult time, such as losing your job, it would not make sense to buy a new car at this time.
+Your car is a luxury and you can get by with an old car until your finances improve.

-High car interest rates: if the economy is suppressed and interest rates high it would not make sense to purchase a new car during this time.
-The better option would be to fix the car and avoid high monthly interest rates.
+High car interest rates: When the economy is suppressed and interest rates are high, it doesn’t make sense to buy a new car.
+The better option would be to repair the car and avoid high monthly interest rates.

 Reasons for purchasing a new car

-Constant breakdowns: this can be embarrassing.
-Imagine going for this classy dinner only for your jalopy to a breakdown in front of your guests.
+Constant breakdowns: It can be embarrassing.
+Imagine going to this stylish dinner only to have your junk car break down in front of your guests.
 You never know when an old car will break down.
-Most of the time this will happen when you really need the car to do you service.
-If you are tired of constant car breakdowns then it is time to get yourself a new car.
-In addition, a new car comes with a warranty.
-This means you are covered for the time of warranty against spare parts.
-The peace mind you enjoy with a new car is irreplaceable.
+Most of the time this will happen when you really need the car to do the job.
+When you are tired of the constant car breakdowns, it is time to get a new car.
+Also, a new car has a warranty.
+This means that you are covered for spare parts for the duration of the warranty.
+The peace of mind you enjoy with a new car is irreplaceable.

-Old technology: you probably bought the car when ABS and air con was not invented and you have been looking forward to technologically advanced gadgets.
-This would be the right time to purchase a new car.
-A new car will come with a fuel-efficient engine and it will come with modern tools like Bluetooth, in board computers and LCD touchscreens.
-These additions make traveling in your new car a delight.
+Old technology: You may have bought the car when ABS and air conditioning had not yet been invented, and you have been looking forward to technologically advanced equipment for some time now.
+This might be the right time to buy a new car.
+A new car will be equipped with a fuel-efficient engine and modern aids such as Bluetooth, on-board computers and LCD touchscreens.
+These additions will make travelling in your new car a pleasure.

-Safer car: old cars are a disaster waiting to happen.
-Modern cars come fitted with the latest safety features like air bags, reverse cameras, automatic braking assists or blind spot monitoring.
-Driving such kind of cars ensures you safe driving in under extreme weather.
+Safer car: Old cars are a disaster waiting to happen.
+Modern cars are equipped with the latest safety features like airbags, rear view cameras, automatic brake assistants or blind spot monitoring.
+Driving such cars guarantees safe driving even in extreme weather conditions.

-Aesthetic appeal: Cars represent the owner.
-If you have risen the social ladder and are fed up with your old car it would be the ideal time to get a new one.
-Your image is at stake and nobody wants to find the new boss pushing his broken down car in the parking lot.
+Aesthetic appeal: cars represent the owner.
+If you have climbed the social ladder and are tired of your old car, it might be the ideal time to buy a new one.
+Your image is at stake and nobody wants to find the new boss pushing his broken-down car into the parking lot.

-There is no definite answer on whether to replace or repair your car.
-Your personal needs will be the determining factor.
-If you are out of work and do not have a paycheck then it is impossible for you to afford a new car.
-If you have the finances then you need to weight in the costs of repair against making monthly payments with that money.
-If your car has done over 100,000 miles than the cost of repair will shoot up.
+There is no definitive answer as to whether your car should be replaced or repaired.
+Your personal needs will be the deciding factor.
+If you are unemployed and do not have a paycheck, it will be impossible for you to afford a new car.
+If you have the financial means, you will have to weigh the cost of repairs against monthly payments with that money.
+If your car has gone more than 100,000 miles, the cost of repairs will skyrocket.

-If you find yourself in need a new engine or transmission then the costs of repair outweigh the costs of getting a new car.
-You can actually put up a deposit for a new car with that money.
-A new car comes with a warranty and this ensures that repairs are taken care of.
-Most of the new cars come with safety features like airbags, braking assists, navigation systems that make it worthwhile getting a new car.
-They are also fuel efficient meaning you will be spending less on gasoline.
+If you need a new engine or transmission, the repair costs will exceed the cost of buying a new car.
+With this money, you can even make a down payment for a new car.
+A new car has a warranty that ensures that any repairs will be taken care of.
+Most new cars are equipped with safety features such as airbags, brake assistants, and navigation systems, so it is worth buying a new car.
+They are also fuel efficient, which means you will spend less on fuel.

-If you are tired of constantly being embarrassed by constant breakdowns then it is wise to get a new car.
+If you are tired of being constantly embarrassed by constant breakdowns, then it is advisable to buy a new car.